Advocating for a national framework

 • Once treated, recovery from injury often takes months of care, mostly provided by volunteer wildlife carers who receive little to no financial support

-• Wildlife Victoria and our partners are calling for a sustainable, integrated model that recognises wildlife rescue as a core public service
+• Wildlife Victoria and partners are calling for a sustainable, integrated model that recognises wildlife rescue as a core public service

 Key actions